Vestibular EducationClinical Article

 Written by Dr. C. Robert Luckey, DC, DCPublished March 9, 2026Clinically reviewed March 9, 2026 by C. Robert Luckey, DC

-When these systems are working in coordination, balance feels effortless.
-When any part of the chain is disrupted — whether in the inner ear itself or in the brain's processing networks — the result is dizziness, instability, or motion sensitivity.
+Balance depends on the brain continuously comparing and integrating signals from three separate systems: the vestibular organs in the inner ear, the visual system, and proprioceptive signals from muscles and joints throughout the body.
+When any part of this chain is disrupted, whether in the inner ear itself or in the brain's processing networks, the result is dizziness, instability, or motion sensitivity.
 The location of that disruption determines the character of the symptoms and, critically, the most effective treatment approach.

 Vestibular Organs